AntCPLab/AntCPLab.github.io/index.md

 # What's new

+### 2026.3
+- Paper "Secure Lookup Tables: Faster, Leaner, and More General" accepted by SP 2026.

 ### 2026.2
 - Paper "Soloist: Distributed SNARK for R1CS with Constant Proof Size" accepted by Eurocrypt 2026.